 Here, in sharp contrast, the record reflects that plaintiffs' counsel worked diligently to protect the interests of clients who failed to make the slightest effort in furtherance of their case.
-Counsel made weekly telephone calls and sent multiple mailings in an effort to obtain the information needed to comply with the Court's orders.
+Counsel made weekly telephone calls and sent multiple mailings over the course of two years in an effort to obtain the information needed to comply with the Court's orders.
+See Rec.
+Doc.
+22092-1.
 They sent supplemental responses in an effort to satisfy the plaintiffs' obligations and filed opposition memoranda with the Court when the defendants moved to dismiss.
 (Rec.
 Docs.
-22083-1, 22292-1).
-The movants, meanwhile, went months without contacting their attorneys and moved without taking even the slightest of steps that would have enabled their attorneys to reach them regarding important obligations in the case.
+22092-1, 21900).
+The movants, meanwhile, went more than two years without contacting their attorneys.
+See Rec.
+Doc.
+22092-1.
+In the case of Ms. Saunders, she moved without taking even the slightest of steps that would have enabled her attorneys to reach her regarding important obligations in the case.
+In the case of Ms. Domingo, she ignored her attorneys' weekly telephone calls and multiple letters seeking information because she was "busy" with other things.

 Moreover, there are other considerations in this case that weigh against relief, despite the strong policy favoring adjudication on the merits.
-There are more than 66,000 plaintiffs in this MDL.
+There are more than 66,000 plaintiffs in this

+MDL.
 The plaintiffs have sued more than 100 entities.
 The PFS process was established to lessen the burden of initial discovery while providing the defendants with basic information about each plaintiff and his or her claim.
 The vast majority of these plaintiffs have complied with their PFS obligations and are waiting for resolution of a matter that already has taken more than four years to litigate.
 Others are working with counsel to cure their deficiencies.
 Dismissal of those who do not comply with these obligations is necessary to effectively administer this litigation.
 Without this dismissal procedure, which has been part of the agreed case-management structure from the beginning (see Rec.
 Doc.
 87), it would take decades to litigate these claims.
 To be effective, the dismissal procedure requires predictability regarding the Court's orders.
 Lightly vacating Orders, in the absence of unusual or compelling circumstances (which are not present here), would undermine the process and lead to further delay.
 If cases of extreme neglect such as the movants' cannot be dismissed (and remain dismissed), then the Court's orders would lose all credibility.
 The message sent would be that compliance with the Court's deadlines is optional.

 Furthermore, even if the movants' claims were not part of a massive MDL, the Court would not reach a different result.
 As stated above, the level of neglect here is extreme.
 The movants failed to exercise even the feeblest responsibility regarding the prosecution of their case.
-They needed only to have provided their attorney with a means to contact them regarding the case.
+Ms. Domingo needed only to have answered one of her attorneys' many calls and letters; Ms. Saunders needed only to have provided her attorneys with a means to contact her regarding the case.
 Yet, they failed to do so.
 Thus, for months plaintiffs' counsel was unable to comply with Court orders and unable to provide the defendants with the most basic information about the movants' claims.
 No Court would have tolerated this in a stand-alone case.
 To tolerate it in an MDL would be disastrous.